 - Include your name, address, SSN, daytime phone number, tax year and return type on your payment;

 - File all required tax returns on time & pay all taxes in-full and on time (contact us to change your existing agreement if you cannot);

 - Make all scheduled payments even if we apply your refund to your account balance; and

 - Ensure your statement is sent to the correct address, contact us if you move or complete and mail Form 8822, Change of Address (PDF).

 If you don't receive your statement, send your payment to the address listed in your agreement.

 There may be a reinstatement fee if your agreement goes into default.
 Penalties and interest continue to accrue until your balance is paid in full.
-If you are in danger of defaulting on your payment agreement for any reason, contact the IRS immediately.
-The IRS will generally not take enforced collection actions:
+If you are in danger of defaulting on your payment agreement for any reason, contact us immediately.
+We will generally not take enforced collection actions: